 When it comes to mistakes in OEE calculation, not paying enough attention to all positive stops is one widespread error organizations tend to make.
 In manufacturing, reasons for stops are defined either as “planned” or “unplanned”.

 Planned stops, or “positive stops”, consist of changeovers, setup time, cleaning and scheduled breaks such as lunchtime, amongst others.

 When evaluating the stops in the production process, companies consider many of them to be “planned”, and by doing so, they miss the opportunity to improve.
 As it is often said, the first step to solving any problem is admitting that you have one.
 In this case, acknowledging that production stops are unplanned can sometimes be challenging, depending on the company culture.

 Indeed, many managers may willingly choose to see the time spent on unplanned stops as necessary.
 This might be because experience has conditioned them to do so, but, as is also unfortunately common, there are cultures where data is used as a stick to discipline.
 So, to avoid the stick and gain a carrot, managers or operators may classify stops improperly.

 Ultimately, realistic reporting and a desire to truly understand root causes are necessary.
-This will allow a company to optimise their production processes by minimising both planned and unplanned production stops.
+This will allow a company to optimize their production processes by minimizing both planned and unplanned production stops.

 As an essential part of the production process, planned reasons for stops can present opportunities to improve productivity when included in the OEE calculation.
-Therefore, organisations must analyse each reason for positive stops.
+Therefore, organizations must analyze each reason for production stops.
 The goal is to see the bottleneck behind it, rather than merely counting them as planned stops.

 2. Excluding operators from the OEE implementation process